Assessor Interview Questions

 Example: “As an accessor, I represent the organization I belong to.
-Therefore my ability to communicate with the public, property owners, and other individuals I encounter daily is critical.
+Therefore, my ability to communicate with the public, property owners, and other individuals I encounter daily is critical.
 My strategy to accomplish this is to communicate clearly and concisely, taking the time to explain the points I am making or my decisions related to property values.
 I do this both verbally and in writing.
-I also make sure our department maintains a web site with FAQs and other information the public and access directly.”
+I also make sure our department maintains a website with FAQs and other information the public can access directly.”

 Additional Assessor Interview Questions